 Toilet block for 300 children in a Mombasa slum

 MSP are building a school for 300 poor children in a Mombasa slum.
 Our current school (now 250 children) is providing quality education for all with excellent results.
-We desperately need to complete the toilet block which includes separate private toilets for our older girls.
+We desperately need to complete the toilet block and kitchen which includes separate private toilets for our older girls.

 Charity information: Mustard Seed Project (Kenya) (MSP)